 So, life is better after high school because overall you have more agency, but then again there’s a lot more to lose than simply social capital when you stand up for things you care about in the working world.
 Like, my professional career is now something that sticks out in my mind when I’m acting out or standing up to something that I don’t believe in.
 Do I have to censor myself to remain professional when really I wanna say like, “fuck you,” to the prime minister?
 But when it comes to social media and what I tweet angrily about, it’s always in the back of my head that certain things I say might close doors for me, and I have to be OK with that.

 My academic performance wasn’t great, but after high school I did two years of community college—or as I call it, purgatory—and it was there that I really started to blossom in terms of confidence, study habits, all that.
-I went from being afraid that I wouldn’t graduate from high school because of all the depression and anxiety that I suffered to transferring to a four-year school and graduating with latin honors.
+I went from being afraid that I wouldn’t graduate from high school because of all the depression and anxiety that I suffered to transferring to a four year school and graduating with latin honours.

-Then when I was in my early 20s I really started to come into myself physically because I guess you could say I am somewhat conventionally attractive.
-In high school, I was never considered to be pretty because if you were at all ethnic-looking you weren’t considered to be good-looking, and I never fit the blond-haired, petite cheerleader look that was so popular.
+Then when I was in my early twenties I really started to come into myself physically because I guess you could say I am somewhat conventionally attractive.
+In high school I was never considered to be pretty because if you were at all ethnic-looking you weren’t considered to be good-looking, and I never fit the blond-haired, petite cheerleader look that was so popular.